-The amounts indicated above do not include Life Insurance or Dental Insurance premiums which are paid by the City separately.
-The amounts indicated above do include the PEMHCA statutory minimum contribution) as required by state law, regardless of the year or amount, if enrolled in PERS medical insurance.
+^{}The amounts indicated above do not include Life Insurance or Dental Insurance premiums which are paid by the City separately.
+The amounts indicated above do include the PERS Minimum Employer Contribution (MEC)) as required by state law, regardless of the year or amount, if enrolled in PERS medical insurance.